 Stay Safe: These articles are all related to DIY safety but not in a patronising way.
 After 30 years experience carrying out repairs I've learnt about and experienced many safety related issues and have important advice to share with anyone contemplating fixing their own appliances.

-Electric shock is the first thing most people would think of if asked about the potential dangers of fixing your own washing machine or white goods appliance, but there are other potential dangers too.
-Although this advice was written about washing machines much of it is applicable to any appliance.
-Some of these points may... continue reading.
+Getting an electric shock is the first thing most people would think of if asked about the potential dangers of fixing your own washing machine.
+But there are several other potential dangers too.
+Although this advice is focused on washing machines most of it is applicable to any appliance.
+Some of these points may be... continue reading.

 Can you still get an electric shock repairing an appliance if it’s turned off?
 Potentially yes.
 Under certain circumstances if you touch any electrical parts inside an appliance you could still possibly get electrocuted.
 The first danger is if you believe the power is disconnected, but for some reason it isn’t.
 This has happened to... continue reading.